spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-loadbalancer-example/README.md

 First, create a new virtual machine provisioned with Kubernetes on your laptop using the command `minikube start`.

-Next, you can compile your project and generate the Kubernetes resources (yaml files containing the definition of the pod, deployment, build, service and route to be created) like also to deploy the application on Kubernetes in one maven line by running the following command one by one in both `greeting-service` and `name-service`
+Next, you can compile your project and generate the Kubernetes resources (yaml files containing the definition of the pod, deployment, build, service and route to be created) like also to deploy the application on Kubernetes in one maven line by running:

 ```
-./mvnw clean install fabric8:deploy -Dfabric8.generator.from=fabric8/java-jboss-openjdk8-jdk -Pkubernetes
+mvn clean install fabric8:deploy -Dfabric8.generator.from=fabric8/java-jboss-openjdk8-jdk -Pkubernetes
 ```

 ### Call the Greeting service